xrazis/haris.razis.com/content/posts/cappadocia.md

 because it was freezing cold, so there were just a handful of people on its summit.

 {{< figure src="/posts/cappadocia/IMG_4123.webp"
-attr="The Uchisar castle from bellow." width=100%
+caption="The Uchisar castle from bellow." width=100%
  >}}

 {{< figure src="/posts/cappadocia/PXL_20241018_145517321.webp"
-attr="Once the sun was out, the whole valley turned red." width=100%
+caption="Once the sun was out, the whole valley turned red." width=100%
  >}}

 When we woke up the second day at Göreme, we were greeted by freezing cold weather.
 Unfortunately, we had to ride to